REHA 3028 Podiatric Practice 1

 Content includes:

-- Principles of mechanical therapy
+- Principles of manual therapy

 - Safety factors within the workshop area and using machinery safely